silvenon/silvenon.com/_posts/2016-06-01-intro-to-eslint.md

 The linter will warn you if you make a silly mistake, before you even run your program.
 For example, if you mess up your `import`/`require` statement, [eslint-plugin-import] can warn you about this ahead of time.

-To be even faster, you should install an ESLint [plugin for your editor][1], it will improve the speed of catching errors because you'd see warnings as you type, instead of being welcomed by 50 errors when you finally run the lint command :sweat:

 Using a linter also eliminates some of the choice fatigue.
 Things can be written in multiple ways, and ESLint can enforce a certain style so you don't have to think.
 Remember, there are no crazy rules, what's important is that everyone sticks to them.

+To be even faster, you should install an ESLint [plugin for your editor][1], it will improve the speed of catching errors because you'll see warnings as you type, instead of being welcomed by 50 errors when you finally run the lint command :sweat:

 Finally, there are [tons of rules][2] to choose from and manually configuring each one would take lots of time and energy.
 I suggest simply extending [Airbnb's wonderful config][3], which includes React rules, import checks etc. and adjust rules to your liking.
 If you feel like it, you can even read [Airbnb's JavaScript Style Guide][4].
 I don't usually read, but I found it so interesting that I read the whole thing.